Stp Arnika

 While most of the bunker site is now overgrown you can also see the remains of a handful of the smaller shelters, a garage, and also an anti-aircraft gun post at the eastern side of the site near the dune reserve area.

-The entrance to the nature reserve is along a path next to the football ground and visitors are discouraged from entering the woods for their own safety.
+The entrance to the nature reserve is along a path next to the football ground and you can see two French-build machine gun casemates on the right hand side as you walk in.
+It's best to stick to the paths at this site for your own safety.